spywhere/pico-8.p8/pim/README.md

 ## Keymap

+Currently, pim supports 2 input types, devkit and a regular keypad / controller.

+To switch between input types, use the Pause menu by either physically pause Pico-8 or use `:q`.

+### DevKit Input

 As there is a limitation on Pico-8 key interception, here are alternative keys for vim functionality.

 `C-c` (Control-C) as an escape key